A. P. Tureaud Jr.: Biography

-Born in 1936, Tureaud Jr was raised in New Orleans' Seventh Ward by his mother and his father, the legendary civil rights attorney A. P. Tureaud, Sr., who would go on to help overturn segregation and other laws in Louisiana and nationwide.
+Born in 1936, Tureaud Jr was raised in New Orleans' Seventh Ward by his mother and his father, the legendary civil rights attorney A. P. Tureaud, Sr., who helped overturn segregation and other laws in Louisiana and nationwide.

 When Jr. was 17, his father sued for his right to attend LSU.
 The lawsuit was initially successful, but the school would soon counter with a courtroom move of their own, having Jr. removed from the school by court order.